viamrobotics/docs/docs/registry/modular-resources.md

 - **Patch (X.Y.Z)**: Do not update to any other version.
   This is the default.
 - **Minor (X.Y.\*)**: Only update to newer patch releases of the same minor release branch.
-  The module will automatically restart and update itself whenever new updates within the same minor release are available in the Viam registry.
+  The module will automatically restart and update itself whenever new updates within the same minor release are available in the Viam Registry.
   For example, use this option to permit a module with version `1.2.3` to update to version `1.2.4` or `1.2.5` but not `1.3.0` or `2.0.0`.
 - **Major (X.\*)**: Only update to newer minor releases of the same major release branch.
-  The module will automatically restart and update itself whenever new updates within the same major release are available in the Viam registry.
+  The module will automatically restart and update itself whenever new updates within the same major release are available in the Viam Registry.
   For example, use this option to permit a module with version `1.2.3` to update to version `1.2.4` or `1.3.0` but not `2.0.0` or `3.0.0`.
-- **Latest**: Always update to the latest version of this module available from the Viam registry as soon as a new version becomes available.
+- **Latest**: Always update to the latest version of this module available from the Viam Registry as soon as a new version becomes available.

 When using the **Patch (X.Y.Z)** version type, you may select any patch version of the module from the **Version** dropdown menu, including past versions if desired.

-The current deployed version of your module and the latest version of that module available from the Viam registry are shown on this module card for your reference.
+The current deployed version of your module and the latest version of that module available from the Viam Registry are shown on this module card for your reference.

 {{% alert title="Caution" color="caution" %}}
 For any version type other than **Patch (X.Y.Z)**, the module will upgrade as soon as an update that matches that specified version type is available, which will **restart the module**.